Digirati, March 2017

 This process seemed to start out really well, and progress was made on the requirements for an interoperable standard.
 But it started geting complex quite quickly, as all the different ways of describing objects begain to bear down on the emerging model.
 Questions like "does a painting have an author" don't concern us when we are looking at a painting.
 We don't need to accomodate that kind of question in our human Presentation API.
 They only get raised when we're talking about what to put in the catalogue records, when we implement a descriptive scheme.
 In the above discussion, the participants are sometimes talking about the actual objects, and sometimes talking about descriptive metadata about the objects.

 The IIIF Presentation API avoids this problem by being very clear about what it is for.
 It's not concerned with descriptive metadata.
 It has no opinion about whether a painting has an author.
 Its job is to convey an object for presentation.
 This means getting pixels on screen to drive a viewer, or offering a surface for annotation.
 The model is about presentation semantics rather than descriptive semantics.
-The descriptive metadata are not what will help us paint the pixels on the screen so that we can read the pages, look at the brush strokes or see the film grain.
+The descriptive metadata won't help us paint the pixels on the screen so that we can read the pages, look at the brush strokes or see the film grain.
 Instead we need information about the images, audio, video, text and other content so we can display it, search it, reuse it; we need information about the structure of the object to navigate it; and we need information about pagination, orientation, reading direction and other hints at how to present the content.
 We also need links off to other sources of data that can help humans and machines make sense of the object if they choose to follow them, such as web pages or catalogue records.

 The IIIF Presentation API provides: